 Ah, got it.
 This is why I’m unaware of it.
 I’m agnostic to religion, but by gosh not to delicious pastries.
-Being that the HCB is only served during Lent this made the finding of the hot cross bun time sensitive since it was the week before Easter.
+The HCB is only served during Lent.
+This made the finding of the hot cross bun time sensitive since it was the week before Easter.

-I wanted to try it first before attempting to bake it to make sure that I had the consistency and flavoring right, so then I consulted Yelp and Google to find only old articles about where to find it and those pointed to either San Francisco or the East Bay.
+I wanted to try it first before attempting to bake it to make sure that I had the consistency and flavoring right.
+Decided to consult Yelp and Google to find only old articles about where to find it and those pointed to either San Francisco or the East Bay.
 Bah hot cross bun!
 Why are you playing so hard to get?
 Deflated, I talked constantly about it to anyone who would listen and finally decided that this was how I was going to spend my weekend.
 I would have you yet, my difficult to find supposedly delicious bun.

 Told SK about it at lunch the Friday before and ended up adding a companion on my Saturday journey.
 We met for brunch then called around asking different places if they had the bun.
 Ok Pete’s bakery in East SJ has it, and we were off.
 We get there to a giant line of people ordering various delicious pastries, their pies looked good too, but I was singularly focused on the HCB.